 State officials have taken steps to over the last six years to streamline their permitting process; the number of agencies involved in leasing was consolidated from a half dozen to one, and primary responsibility was shifted from the Department of Agriculture to the Department of Natural Resources.

 “Everyone wants to see more oysters in the water, both the corps and DNR,” said Karl Roscher, who oversees shellfish leasing at the DNR.
 “They have been working with us.
 They have heard from leaseholders, and the senators, and they are taking action.”

-Cardin got a provision added to a bill re-authorizing the Water Resources Development Act that would require an assessment of legal and regulatory issues facing the aquaculture industries in four regions, including the Chesapeake Bay.
-The Senate Environment and Public Works Committee, on which Cardin serves, approved the legislation on Thursday, setting the stage for a vote by the full Senate.
-The Corps alerted the Bay Journal of its new permitting plans Friday morning, and announced them publicly later that day.
+The provision, added to a bill re-authorizing the Water Resources Development Act, would require an assessment of legal and regulatory issues facing the aquaculture industries in four regions, including the Chesapeake Bay.
+The Senate Environment and Public Works Committee, on which Cardin serves, approved the legislation on April 28, setting the stage for a vote by the full Senate.
+The Corps alerted the Bay Journal of its new permitting plans the next morning, and announced them publicly later that day.

 “Our hope was, if you started to look at the way business was done, side by side, region by region, you would see there were some glaring inequities affecting oyster farmers.
 If I’m the Army Corps, I want to be proactive if there’s a potential issue shining a spotlight on them,” said Cardin spokesman Tim Zink.
 The Corps, he added, “definitely saw it move and become part of the bill.”

 Zink said that, since the change in command at the Baltimore Corps, the agency has been amenable to removing barriers.

 “It couldn’t be a more perfect move, as far as we’re concerned,” Zink said.
 “They have new leadership there, and that new leadership is looking at things with fresh eyes.”